-- Historic character along the main streets conveys a sense of depth and identity as well as contributing an element of interest and high-quality architecture. - Relationship with the river, through preservation of views and alleyways, is integral in communicating the area's heritage and green/blue network. - High building quality through details and materials. - Village Green contributes a localised sense of openness and provides a space for neighbourhoodscale recreation, and other open spaces in the area including Beveree Wildlife Site. - Station road local centre, with high-quality buildings and interesting shops. - Trees and mature vegetation, which give the area a leafy and suburban feel e.g. around Twickenham Preparatory School and the buildings around High St Church St junction. - Garrick's Villa, grade I building and grade II Registered Park and Garden which includes grade I listed Shakespeare's Temple.
+- Historic character along the main streets conveys a sense of depth and identity as well as contributing an element of interest and high-quality architecture. - Relationship with the river, through preservation of views and alleyways, is integral in communicating the area's heritage and green/blue network. - High building quality through details and materials. - Village Green contributes a localised sense of openness and provides a space for neighbourhoodscale recreation.
+Other open spaces in the area including Beveree Wildlife Site and Garrick's Lawn are also valued features. - Local services including Station road local centre, with high-quality buildings and interesting independent shops providing local amenity. - Trees and mature vegetation, which give the area a leafy and suburban feel e.g. around Twickenham Preparatory School and the buildings around High St

+Church St junction.

+- Garrick's Villa, grade I building and grade II Registered Park and Garden which includes grade I listed Shakespeare's Temple.
 The original Hampton House was acquired by the actor David Garrick in 1754.
 The gardens are typical 18th century landscape style, thought to have been designed by Lancelot Brown. - Many valued views and vistas including: - views of St Mary's Church as a recognisable feature within the historic core; - views from Thames Street, over the River to the less-developed south bank and Hurst Park; - views from St Mary's Church across the river; - views within, from and to Garrick's Villa Registered Park and Garden including the grade I listed Garrick's Shakespeare Temple; - view towards White Lodge from Bushy Park.